Natalie Glebova

-Natalie Glebova (Наталья Глебова; born Natalya Vladimirovna Glebova; 11 November 1981) is an author and a Canadian beauty pageant titleholder who won Miss Universe 2005.
+Natalie Glebova (Наталья Глебова; born Natalya Vladimirovna Glebova; 11 November 1981) is a Canadian author and beauty queen who won Miss Universe 2005.
 She had previously won the Miss Universe Canada 2005 title.

 Early life and education

 Glebova was born in Tuapse, Russia, to Vladimir Slezin and Anna Glebova.
 While in Russia, Vladimir worked as a radio communications specialist in the merchant marine industry, while Anna was a high school teacher.
 Glebova is an only child.
 As a child, Glebova studied classical piano and competed in rhythmic gymnastics.
 At age 13, Glebova and her family left Russia for Canada and settled in Toronto, Ontario.
 After arriving in Canada, her parents found employment as software specialists.

 After graduating from high school (central, in London Ontario), Glebova worked as a professional model in Toronto and received a Bachelor of Commerce in information technology management and marketing from Toronto Metropolitan University.
 Prior to competing in pageantry, Glebova worked as a motivational speaker for elementary and high school students.